SFTtech/openage/doc/ideas/fr_technical_overview.md

 Multiplayer        | MP9        | Connection through in-game server browser/direct IP and connection through a browser-based protocol.
 Combination of dedicated servers, P2P and LAN multiplayer.
 Multiplayer        | MP10       | in-game, lag-free, high-quality voice-communication between teams, same for casters.
 Multiplayer        | MP11       | Figure out how to measure map-control of someone and give a value for it.
 Show it in casting and spectating multiplayer games.
-Multiplayer        | MP12       | 16 player-slots (possible player colours: Purple, White, Black, Light Green, Light Red, Brown,...)
-Multiplayer        | MP13       | More balance changes regularly.
+Multiplayer        | MP12       | More then eight player-slots for multiplayer games (planned up to 40) Multiplayer        | MP13       | More balance changes regularly.
 Mechanism to make changes globally easier.
 Update mechanisms.
 Balance crew.
 Meta adjustments.
 Multiplayer        | MP14       | Opt-in spectating: You can join a multiplayer even if it already started.
 Doesn't take a player slot.
 Multiplayer        | MP15       | Multiplayer mods looking for smurfs, trolls, racists to ban them.